 - No more than 2 deals with the same team in any given week.

 - No more than 6 deals with the same team in any given season.

-Free waivers cannot be traded.
-A free waiver may not be used to clear a traded player from the waiver process after the ASFBL trading deadline.
+Free waivers can be traded.
+(Inactive: A free waiver may not be used to clear a traded player from the waiver process after the ASFBL trading deadline.)

 All trades must be verified by both owners involved on the Trades Page (preferably right away, but) no later than the deadline for lineup submissions that given week.

 If a trade is agreed to by both owners, and only one owner verifies it, the trade will not be recorded for that week’s lineups.